adam100150/adam100150.github.io/index.markdown

 </video>

 This is a tic-tac-toe game made in python using the pygame library.
 I made this project to learn more about AI.
 This AI in this project uses a minimax tree which examins the state of the board and decides the best move based in a heuristic that's assigned to different game states.
 You can checkout the source code [here](https://github.com/adam100150/tic-tac-toe).

+## Lyrics and Quotes

+I love looking at meaningful lyrics and quotes so I made a website where people can share and talk about them.
+The website is buit using Firebase Realtime Database and Svelte as its UI framework.
+Click [here](lyricsandquotes.org) to go to the website and [here]() to see the design document.